elixir-cloud-aai/krini/README.md

 ## Contact

-The project is a collaborative effort under the umbrella of [ELIXIR Cloud & AAI](https://github.com/elixir-cloud-aai/).
+The project is a collaborative effort under the umbrella of [ELIXIR Cloud &amp;
+AAI](https://github.com/elixir-cloud-aai/).
 Follow the link to get in touch with us via chat or email.
 Please mention the name of this service for any inquiry, proposal, question, etc. Alternatively, you can also make use of the [issue